← Back to .knowledge

 A merge that touches policy files

 A merge modifies policy enforcement and tests.
-The old module card still says the policy path is advisory.
+The old module summary still describes the previous policy path.

-Freshness sync detects the changed files, routing is rebuilt, and the repair queue gets a recheck item.
+The freshness check detects the changed files, routing is rebuilt, and the follow-up list gets a recheck item.

 Until the card is repaired, agents can use it for routing only and must re-read current source.